msamogh/rasa-frames/README.md

     type: text
 ```

-### 2. Intents
+#### Intents
 For each intent, there are a bunch of properties you need to configure.

+*`can_contain_frame_ref`*
-First off, you have to indicate whether or not this intent could potentially
-contain a reference to one or more frames.
-This is indicated by the
+This indicates whether or not this intent could potentially include a reference to one or more frames.
-boolean `can_contain_frame_ref` property.
-For example, you would not expect an intent corresponding to an affirmation by the user (e.g., "Yes", "Alright") to contain a frame reference.
-However, a generic intent such as `inform`, which corresponds to the user
-informing the bot of their constraints could potentially contain a reference to a frame.

-Once you do decide that an intent can contain a frame reference, the next step is to make a couple more decisions.

-The first is to decide what should happen in the event that there was no match found for a frame reference among the existing frames.
-This is indicated by the `on_frame_match_failed` property.
-There are two choices.
+*`on_frame_match_failed`*
+This defines the fallback policy in the event that no existing frame matched the frame reference in the user utterance.
+The possible values are:
 1. `create_new` - creates a new frame with the slot-values extracted from the latest user utterance
 2. `most_recent` - informs the FramePolicy to switch to the most recently created frame.

+*`on_frame_ref_identified`*
-The second decision is determining what should happen once a frame reference has been identified.
-There are two choices here as well.
+This determines what should happen once a frame reference has been identified.
+The possible values are:
 1. `switch` - makes the identified frame the current (active) frame
 2. `populate` - simply populates the `ref` slot with the id of the reference frame; does not change the active frame.